Skip to content

 I hung around for a few minutes after the girls had left to see what it would take to cross The Sawtooth.

 Yeah, no. Definitely not by myself, and likely not in the winter for my first attempt across that ridge.
-Don’t get my wrong, I love a good knife-edge, but this one looked a bit intimidating.
+Don’t get me wrong, I love a good knife-edge, but this one looked a tad intimidating.
 Not to mention the 700′ drop in elevation before climbing back up the other side… and no one else was on the mountain that day.
 I also knew Gil was waiting for me so that immediately quelled any thought of even trying.

 Mt.
 Evans would have to wait.